DeschutesDesignGroupLLC/perscom-docs/docs/components/units.md

 - `view:unit` Can view a unit.
 - `create:unit` Can create a new unit.
-- `update:unit` Can update an existing unit.
+- `update:unit` Can update a unit.
-- `delete:unit` Can delete an existing unit.
+- `delete:unit` Can delete a unit.